kelleykavanaugh/applesnacksmag.com/readme.md

 Some "features" of this theme (current version):

-~ 3 column posts display on homepage, author pages, category pages

-	~ This feature works because of a fixed height which means your posts cannot be longer than a set number of characters.
-This is acheived on Apple Snacks with the help of the Advanced Excerpt plugin: http://wordpress.org/plugins/advanced-excerpt/
+~ 3 column posts display on homepage, author pages, category pages (This feature works because of a fixed height which means your posts cannot be longer than a set number of characters.
+This is acheived on Apple Snacks with the help of the Advanced Excerpt plugin: http://wordpress.org/plugins/advanced-excerpt/)

-	~ Apple Snacks is limited to 9 posts per page, a setting in your Wordpress Admin area.

 ~ Black backgrounded "tabs" on every post displaying that posts Category